moby/moby/docs/sources/reference/api/docker_remote_api_v1.3.md

  - Create the container

- - If the status code is 404, it means the image doesn't exists:
+ - If the status code is 404, it means the image doesn't exist:
-        - Try to pull i
+        - Try to pull it
         - Then retry to create the container

  - Start the container